CoachhCal/The-Road/README.md

 The game was built in a Windows environment.
 Unfortunately, the formatting with Tkinter is messed up when trying to run it on Mac.

+To view the entire application, you'll need a screen size of at least 1100x800 px